Cycling lights up life for former smoker Mohammed

 Getting out on a bike has given 44-year-old Mohammed a new-found energy, not to mention helping him lose weight and give up smoking.

-Mohammed, a Community Welfare Officer, said: “I came into contact with the Community Cycle Club project via Transport for Greater Manchester’s website through work.
+Mohammed, a Community Welfare Officer, said: “I came into contact with the Community Cycle Club project via Transport for Greater Manchester’s website.

-“I invested in a bike which was not brand new but decent enough to start riding and safe on the road.
-Now to think of it, it’s the best investment I’ve made for a very long time.
-I find cycling very practical, easy fun and it reminds me of the good old days.
+“I invested in a bike which was not brand new but decent enough to start riding and feel safe on the road.
+It’s the best investment I’ve made for a very long time.
+I find cycling very practical, easy, fun and it reminds me of the good old days.

-“I then completed a basic bike session to start learning to ride again in South Manchester's Alexander Park, then attended a basic bike repair course in Bury.
+“I then completed a basic bike session to start learning to ride again in South Manchester's Alexander Park.
+Then I attended a basic bike repair course in Bury.

-“Soon after I was riding at least once a month and started to ride short distances, but now I can ride easily for 3-5 miles.
+“Soon after I was riding at least once a month.
+I started by riding short distances but now I can ride easily for 3-5 miles," Mohammed said.

 I feel energetic and light on my feet.
-I have gained stamina, have lost weight and become fitter.
-Emotionally, I feel happier and confident.”
+I have gained stamina, lost weight and become fitter.
+Emotionally, I feel happier and confident.

 Mohammed Ali, Assistant Ride Leader with North Manchester Community Cycling Club

-“Myself and Tony Cramp (Neighbourhood Housing Assistant, Cheetham Hill) realised there was no club situated near us, and so we opened a Community Cycle Club.
+“Myself and Tony Cramp (Neighbourhood Housing Assistant, Cheetham Hill) realised there was no club situated near us, and so we opened a Community Cycle Club," Mohanned explained.

 “Since then we’ve had Ride Leader training through Cycling UK and we have several leaders and assistant leaders who can take groups out.
 We are now based at the local community centre where we working under their umbrella – Communities for All.”

-Mohammed, originally from Pakistan, continued: “I was a chainsmoker and my diet is not very healthy and I always kept going back to my habits.
+Mohammed, originally from Pakistan, continued: “I was a chainsmoker and my diet is not very healthy, and I kept going back to my bad old habits.
 I had very little cycling experience - a bike ride on some rare occasions around 15 to 20 years ago.

 “Since getting involved with cycling through Cycling UK and TfGM I believe I’ve changed a lot.
 I feel energetic and light on my feet.
 I have gained stamina, have lost weight and become fitter.
 Emotionally, I feel happier and confident.

-“I am also proud of my commitment and achievement as Assistant Ride Leader and will hopefully take the club to bigger and better things.
-The plan is to get the community in North Manchester to be a part of it.
+“I am also proud of my commitment and achievement as Assistant Ride Leader, and hopefully I will help take the club to bigger and better things.
+The plan is to get the community in North Manchester to be a part of it," Mohammed said.